 The New Zealand Community Trust Chamber Music Contest, run by Chamber Music New Zealand, is the only nationwide chamber music competition for young musicians and composers.

 In November, eight selected young New Zealand composers had their works performed by the NZSO with conductor Tecwyn Evans.

-Opera lays claim to Sunday afternoons from 3 o’clock.
+Opera lays claim to Sunday evenings from 6 o’clock.

 A monthly web-only feature, podcasting performances by New Zealand artists.